OMAS-IIIF/oldaplib/docs/knowledge_base.md

-# Knowledge foundation to OMASLIB
+# Knowledge Foundation for OMASLIB

-OMASLIB implements several Python Classes which can be used to build a consistent, project specific data model in RDF, usually implemented in a triplestore.
+OLDAP implements several Python Classes which can be used to build a consistent, project specific data model in RDF, usually implemented in a triplestore.
 The following terms are important:

 - ***Project***: A project is defined as a collection of RDF statements that are associated with a certain topic/organisation